siberian1967/Thoth-Suggested-Tags/README.md

 Introduction
 ---

-Thoth's Tag Suggestions is a WordPress plugin that recommends tags by scanning a post and displaying recurring words and phrases as a tag cloud.
+Thoth's Suggested Tags is a WordPress plugin that recommends tags by scanning a post and displaying recurring words and phrases as a tag cloud.

 Installation
 ---